openbuildxyz/mina-zkapp-bootcamp/learn/lvyuemeng/task5/report.md

 ## tx hash

-Can't deploy, I don't know why the bug occur.
+Another bewilder bug.
 ```
 ✔ Build project
 ✔ Generate build.json
 ✔ Choose smart contract
-  The 'CrowdFunding' smart contract will be used
+  The 'TokenFunding' smart contract will be used
   for this deploy alias as specified in config.json.
 ✔ Generate verification key (takes 10-30 sec)
   Using the cached verification key